 Yet these aren’t the only metrics that we should be judging a project’s success by.
 Recently a student wrote to me on LinkedIn to ask for help with a project that was looking at the parameters that would highlight when a project was distressed.
 He had decided that if the actual man-hours expended on the project were more than the planned man-hours it would be an indication the project was distressed.
 Now I explained that this was only one test, and it was a bit like going to a doctor and having your blood pressure tested.

 High or low blood pressure is indicative that there is a health problem, but having normal blood pressure doesn’t mean that you are healthy.
-In fact even if the blood pressure reading is high, there might not be a health problem, because there could be other factors giving the high reading, such as; the doctor didn’t carry out the test correctly, or you had just finished a session at the gym or were stressed because you had a job interview straight after the visit to the doctors.
+In fact, even if the blood pressure reading is high, there might not be a health problem, because there could be other factors giving the high reading, such as; the doctor didn’t carry out the test correctly, or you had just finished a session at the gym or were stressed because you had a job interview straight after the visit to the doctors.

 Indeed, whether a job is distressed, or going badly, would also depend on your relationship with the project.
 Different project stakeholders view the project outcomes differently, and it depends on the impacts on them.
 So for instance, a client might be far less concerned about the contractor losing money than the contractor would obviously be.
-But, the fact that the contractor is losing money is often a result of other factors which might eventually negatively impact the project for the client.
+But, the fact that the contractor is losing money is often a result of other factors that might eventually negatively impact the project for the client.

 Certainly, if the contractor loses so much money that they become bankrupt before the project is completed, then it should definitely concern the client – although many clients would ignore this potential problem until it was too late.